HTML5 vs Apps for Branded Mobile Games

 The app stores and their review processes put up a barrier between you and your audience.
-Although app store guidelines rarely limit what your content can be, there is always the possibility of having to make modifications to fit within these guidelines to get your app approved.
+Although app store guidelines rarely limit what your content can be, there is always the possibility of having to make modifications to fit within these guidelines to get your branded app game approved.
 You also lose control of timings to a degree, with often lengthy review procedures being a requirement in order to make your game available for download.
 Should updates be required in future, the review process needs to be repeated each and every time.

 Ease of Access

-However, you could argue that the install process with an app brings it’s own benefits in terms of player retention.
+However, you could argue that the install process with an app game brings it’s own benefits in terms of player retention.
 Once completed you have a nice clickable icon on their home screen, reminding them to go back and play again.

-A mobile app usually limits you to not only just mobile devices, but the specific types of devices that correspond with the app stores you’ve submitted to.
+A mobile app game usually limits you to not only just mobile devices, but the specific types of devices that correspond with the app stores you’ve submitted to.
 Obviously the iOS and Google Play app stores will cover a big majority of mobile devices, but unless you target the minority app stores (Amazon Kindle, Windows Phone, etc.), then those devices will be off limits.

 Because apps are generally downloaded from appropriate app stores and use third party services for additional features like scoreboards, there isn’t usually a significant hosting requirement.

-A simple HTML5 game might be 2-3MB in size.
+A simple branded HTML5 game might be 2-3MB in size.
 If you think you can realistically expect to drive 500 players per day, that’s roughly 15,000 plays per month.
 So the traffic volume attached to that would be around 45GB per month.

 Obviously, the more complex the game and the more players you get, the more traffic volume generated (that needs to be accounted for on the hosting side of things).
 Although not a huge issue for most businesses with a dedicated server, it’s definitely worth being aware of the bandwidth implications for delivery to large numbers of players.